Group of five forwards, four defensemen and one goalie full of potential

 Dominik Bogdziul, Forward, Binghamton Jr. Senators, NA3HL

-Bogdziul is another member of the Knights draft class that has represented his country at World Juniors this past season.
+Bogdziul is another member of the Knights tender class that has represented his country at World Juniors this past season.
 A member of team Lithuania in the WJC U20 D2A, Bogdziul scored four goals and eight assists in five games played in a gold place finish in the tournament.

 In the NA3HL last season, he tallied 46 goals and 89 assists in 50 games played for the Binghamton Jr. Senators.